Grades, Grading, and Repeated Courses

 - The grade of Incomplete (I) is an administrative grade that may only be entered by the Office of Registration and Records, except in courses designated as practicum, internship, individual study, field experience, or study abroad.

-- An Incomplete Grade Reporting Form (form available from Registration and Records, 110 Ceres Hall; provided to faculty and staff only) detailing the work to be completed, expected completion date, and grading standard is to be signed and dated by both the instructor and the student.
-The form is to be submitted to the Office of Registration and Records by the grade submission deadline for the semester in which the course was taken.
-It is advisable that the instructor, student and adviser retain copies of this form for their records.
+- FORM and DEADLNE: An Incomplete Grade Reporting Form detailing the work to be completed, expected completion date, and grading standard is to be completed by the course instructor.
+This is an electronic form submitted to the Office of Registration and Records by the grade submission deadline for the semester in which the course was taken.

 - Grades of Incomplete, including those for most course types identified in #4, must be removed no later than the end of the seventh week of the next full semester (fall or spring).
 The time period is proportional for variable length courses and summer session.

-- Grades of Incomplete are removed when the student has completed all course requirements and the instructor of the course files a Grade Reporting Form (form available from Registration and Records, 110 Ceres Hall; provided to faculty and staff only)with the Office of Registration and Records.
+- Grades of Incomplete are removed when the student has completed all course requirements and the instructor of the course files a Grade Reporting Form.

 - All grades of Incomplete that are not removed within the specified time are automatically changed to 'F' grades by the Office of Registration and Records.